Scott Jensen (Minnesota politician): Minnesota gubernatorial campaign

+2022 gubernatorial campaign

 In January 2021, just after he retired from the State Senate, Jensen was viewed as a potential Republican candidate for governor in the 2022 election, challenging Democratic incumbent Tim Walz, and said he planned to decide whether to run in the coming months.
 In March 2021, Jensen announced his candidacy.
 He named former Minnesota Vikings player Matt Birk as his running mate.
 He took an early polling and fundraising lead among Republican candidates in the primary, running against former Senate Majority Leader Paul Gazelka, Lexington Mayor Mike Murphy, and others.
 (State Senator Michelle Benson also sought the nomination, but dropped out of the race.)
 Jensen won a Carver County Republican Party straw poll by a wide margin during the 2022 Republican primary campaign for governor.

 In May 2022, Jensen attacked Minnesota Secretary of State Steve Simon for his operation of the state's election system, suggesting that Simon should go "to jail" without providing any evidence that Simon had done anything illegal.
 Jensen's comments were part of a larger trend of Republican candidates casting doubt on election results in the wake of Donald Trump's claim that the 2020 election was rigged against him, a falsehood promoted by many Republican candidates and believed by many Republican voters.
 Simon called Jensen's comments "bizarre and irresponsible" and "a cynical attempt to use extreme conspiracy theories to radicalize political supporters."

 At the May 2022 Minnesota Republican convention, Jensen won the party's endorsement on the ninth round of voting among the 2,100 delegates, defeating Lexington Mayor Mike Murphy and businessman Kendall Qualls.
 In the August 2022 primary election, Jensen faced only minor opposition.
 In the November 8 general election, Jensen lost to incumbent governor Tim Walz by over seven percentage points, 52.3% to 44.6%.
-He fared better than Walz's opponent had in 2018 and made gains against Walz in Greater Minnesota, but he did not overcome Walz's lead in the Minneapolis–Saint Paul metropolitan area.
+He fared better than Walz's opponent had in 2018 and made gains against Walz in Greater Minnesota, but he did not overcome Walz's wide lead in the Minneapolis–Saint Paul metropolitan area.

+2026 gubernatorial campaign

+On July 17, 2025, Jensen announced his candidacy for governor in the 2026 Minnesota gubernatorial election.

 Political positions

-Jensen had a reputation as a moderate Republican during his tenure in the state senate.
-His views shifted to the right after he left the Senate.
+Jensen had a reputation as a moderate Republican during his tenure in the Minnesota Senate, but his views later shifted further to the right.
 Jensen's shift surprised allies and reflected a broader movement of the Republican Party under Donald Trump.